ide/Synchronized/README.md

 Linking the Framework
 ---

-Drag Synchronized.framework into the Frameworks group of your open Xcode project.
-Xcode gives you the option to copy the framework, which you should probably do unless you have a different way of managing frameworks.
-Then click on your project file and select the General tab.
-Go to Embedded Binaries and add Synchronized.framework.
+Drag Synchronized.xcodeproj into the Frameworks group of your open Xcode project.
+Xcode gives you the option to copy the framework, which you can do unless you have a different way of managing frameworks.
+Then click on your project file and select the Build Phases tab.
+Add Synchronized.framework to Target Dependencies and also to Link Binary With Libraries.

 Once the framework is linked this Swift code should compile:
 ```swift